Custom AI Development: Cost, ROI, Process (2026 Guide)

 With goals and data defined, Omdena selects the right architecture.
 This may include configured tools, prompt-based workflows, RAG systems, fine-tuned models, agentic architectures, or a hybrid approach.
 The choice depends on data availability, performance needs, latency constraints, risk level, and deployment environment.

-How Nexus Supports This Step
+How Umaku Supports This Step

-Nexus tracks architectural decisions alongside delivery milestones.
+Umaku tracks architectural decisions alongside delivery milestones.
 It helps teams understand trade-offs and keeps the chosen design aligned with project goals as constraints evolve.
 This reduces late-stage rework caused by unrealistic early assumptions.

 Step 4: Evaluation from Day One